tunnelvisionlabs/antlr4/README.md

 **ANTLR** (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
 It's widely used to build languages, tools, and frameworks.
 From a grammar, ANTLR generates a parser that can build parse trees and also generates a listener interface (or visitor) that makes it easy to respond to the recognition of phrases of interest.

+This is the "optimized" fork of ANTLR 4, which contains many features and optimizations not present in the reference release.
+For information about these features, see [doc/optimized-fork.md](doc/optimized-fork.md).

 ## Build Status

 [![Build Status](https://travis-ci.org/sharwell/antlr4.svg?branch=optimized)](https://travis-ci.org/sharwell/antlr4)